lmorg/murex/docs/tour.md

 ## Basic Syntax

+A table for all operators and tokens can be found on the [operators and tokens cheatsheet](/docs/user-guide/operators-and-tokens.md).
+However if you are new to the shell, we recommend that you read this document first.

 ### Quoting Strings

 > It is important to note that all strings in expressions are quoted whereas